nto4/bash_sample/README.md

 ## Known Limitations / Bugs
 - Uses the RANDOM variable, which generates pseudorandom numbers and may not be suitable for cryptographic applications or high-security randomization.
 - In rare cases, the script might take longer to execute if the shuffling algorithm encounters repeated random selections.
 However, for small arrays like 1 to 10, this is highly unlikely.

+# Task 2
+-  Request Rate,
+-  Request Latency
+-  Error Count
+are the most beneficial metrics , find to monitor on the web server side.
+Additionally, tracking the following metrics would be interesting to gauge the server's capacity and measure the load accurately:

+- CPU Utilization
+- Memory Usage
+- Memory Utilization
+- Memory Fragmentation
+- Network Usage
+- Packet Losses
+- Disk I/O
+To collect both metric groups, I can use a tool like Prometheus + Grafana or Zabbix.
+The metrics we will be tracking here are quite general, so I don't anticipate facing any difficulties.
+However, if I consider not finding a ready-made template or node exporter, and if I have to write them myself, fetching the metrics correctly could be challenging and time-consuming